-HIV-infected pregnant women with genital warts or anogenital HPV-related neoplasia are best managed by an interdisciplinary team of specialists (such as an OB/GYN and an infectious disease physician).
-Pregnancy may be associated with an increased frequency and rate of growth of genital warts.134-136 Podophyllin and podofilox should not be used during pregnancy (BIII).
-Systemic absorption of topically applied podophyllin has been known to occur and the use of podophyllin has been associated with an increased risk of fetal death in several animal models and case reports in humans, but not with congenital anomalies.
-At present, there evidence is insufficient to recommend imiquimod use during pregnancy (CIII).
+HIV-infected pregnant women with genital warts or anogenital HPV-related neoplasia are best managed by an interdisciplinary team of specialists (such as an ob/gyn and an infectious disease physician).
+Pregnancy may be associated with an increased frequency and rate of growth of genital warts.140-142 Podofilox should not be used during pregnancy (BIII).
+At present, the evidence is insufficient to recommend imiquimod use during pregnancy (CIII).
 No anomalies have been observed with the use of imiquimod in animals during pregnancy.
-There have been two case series describing the use of imiquimod during pregnancy also without any significant adverse effects.137,138
+There have been several case series describing the use of imiquimod during pregnancy also without any significant adverse effects.143-145

-Other topical treatments (such as bichloroacetic and trichloroacetic acid) and ablative therapies (i.e., laser, cryotherapy, and excision) can be used during pregnancy (AIII).
-Transmission of genital HPV6 and 11 from vaginal secretions at delivery is the presumed mechanism of early-onset recurrent laryngeal papillomatosis in infants.
-This condition is rare but is more common among infants of women who have genital warts at delivery.139 Cesarean delivery is not known to prevent this condition in infants and children.134-136,140 No change in obstetrical management is indicated for women with HPV infection unless extensive condylomata are present that might impede vaginal delivery or cause extensive bleeding (AIII).141-144
+Other topical treatments (such as BCA and TCA) and ablative therapies (i.e., laser, cryotherapy, and excision) can be used during pregnancy (AIII).
+Transmission of genital HPV6 and 11 from vaginal secretions at delivery is the presumed mechanism of early-onset recurrent respiratory papillomatosis in children.
+This condition is rare but is more common among children of women who have genital warts at delivery.146 Cesarean delivery is not known to prevent this condition in infants and children.140-142,147 No change in obstetrical management is indicated for women with genital warts unless extensive condylomata are present that might impede vaginal delivery or cause extensive bleeding (AIII).148-151

-All HIV-infected female adults and adolescents should have a Pap test at least annually145 and all pregnant women should have a Pap test at their initial prenatal visit unless a normal cervical cytology result has been obtained within the past year.
-Cytobrush sampling can be done during pregnancy.146 Pregnant women with abnormal cervical cytology results should undergo colposcopy and cervical biopsy of lesions suspicious for high-grade disease or cancer (BIII).
+Pregnant women should undergo cervical cancer screening as recommended above for non-pregnant women.
+Cytobrush sampling can be done during pregnancy.152 Pregnant women with abnormal cervical cytology results should undergo colposcopy and cervical biopsy of lesions suspicious for high-grade disease or cancer (BIII).
 Increased bleeding may occur with cervical biopsy during pregnancy.
-Endocervical curettage is unacceptable in pregnant women (AIII).
+Endocervical curettage is contraindicated in pregnant women (AIII).

-At present, vaccination with either commercially available HPV vaccine is not recommended during pregnancy (CIII).
-However, in a combined analysis of 5 randomized controlled trials of the HPV6/11/16/18 vaccine, administration of the vaccine to women who became pregnant during the course of the trial did not appear to negatively affect pregnancy outcomes.147
+At present, vaccination with commercially available HPV vaccine is not recommended during pregnancy (CIII).
+However, in a combined analysis of 5 RCTs of the HPV6/11/16/18 vaccine, administration of the vaccine to women who became pregnant during the course of the trial did not appear to negatively affect pregnancy outcomes.153

 The effects of treatment of AIN on pregnancy are unknown.
 Most experts recommend deferral of diagnosis and treatment of AIN until after delivery unless a strong clinical suspicion of anal cancer exists.